The Song of Everlasting Sorrow (novel): English translation

+The novel was translated into English in 2008 by Michael Berry and Susan Chan Egan for Columbia University Press.

 The novel has also been translated into Vietnamese by Sơn Lê (as Trường hận ca), into Korean by Yu Byeong-rye (as 장한가), into French by Yvonne André and Stéphane Lévêque (as Le chant des regrets éternels), into Spanish by Carlos Ossés Torrón (as La canción de la pena eterna), into Italian by Maria Rita Masci (as La canzone dell'eterno rimpianto), into Russian by Maria V. Semenyuk (as Песнь о бесконечной тоске) and into Serbian by Ivana Elezović (as Pesma o večnoj seti).

 History

 The novel has the same name as the poem written by one of the most famous poets in the Tang Dynasty, Bai Juyi, about the romance and tragic death of the beautiful imperial consort Yang Yuhuan.
 This novel was initially published in instalments in the 1995 issue of Zhong shan magazine and was soon after published as a novel.
 Initially, the novel did not arouse much interest in the public until it was awarded the prestigious Mao Dun Literature Prize in 2000.
 After this recognition, the novel received further awards and saw an increase in sales and popularity across China.
-Despite many literary critics identifying Wang's novel with a wave of nostalgia that China experienced, she denies having written the novel with a sentimentality for Old Shanghai in mind, stating that she "has simply used Old Shanghai as a literary resource, as a setting for the plot and as a means to imbue the plot with a certain dramatic intensity."
+Despite many literary critics identifying Wang's novel with a wave of nostalgia that China experienced, she denies having written the novel with a sentimentality for Old Shanghai in mind, stating that she "has simply used Old Shanghai as a literary resource, as a setting for the plot and as a means to imbue the plot with a certain dramatic intensity".
 In a 1996 article published in Du shu magazine, scholar Wang Dewei proclaimed Wang Anyi the literary successor of Eileen Chang, as he drew parallels between the novel and Chang's work.
-Regarding this comparison, Wang acknowledged that they both "share an interest in the minutiae of everyday life", but feels that she herself focuses more on social realities, while Chang moves between reality and the illusory world "in an almost nihilistic way."
+Regarding this comparison, Wang acknowledged that they both "share an interest in the minutiae of everyday life", but feels that she herself focuses more on social realities, while Chang moves between reality and the illusory world "in an almost nihilistic way".